-Convex polyhedra provide the basis for several abstractions used in static analysis and computer-aided verification of complex and sometimes mission critical systems.
-For such purposes an implementation of convex polyhedra must be firmly based on a clear theoretical framework and written in accordance with sound software engineering principles.
+Convex polyhedra are the basis for several abstractions used in static analysis and computer-aided verification of complex and sometimes mission critical systems.
+For that purposes an implementation of convex polyhedra must be firmly based on a clear theoretical framework and written in accordance with sound software engineering principles.
 In this paper we have presented some of the most important ideas that are behind the Parma Polyhedra Library.
 In particular, we have provided a novel theoretical framework for the representation and manipulation of not necessarily closed convex polyhedra.
 We have also briefly sketched some important features of the design and implementation of the library.
 We believe that all this work constitutes a significant improvement in the state of the art and an encouragement to the wider adoption of abstract interpretation techniques in static analysis and computer-aided verification.

 Acknowledgments.
-We would like to thank Costantino Medori for the many useful discussions we had with him on the subject of this paper, Fred Mesnard for letting us play with cTI's analyzer, and the anonymous reviewers for their helpful comments and observations.
+We wish to thank Costantino Medori for the many useful discussions we had on the subject of this paper.
+Thanks also to Fred Mesnard for letting us play with cTI's analyzer.